develop-me/bootcamp--week-07-08--laravel/challenges/01-vagrant/README.md

 ## Creating a VM

 1. Create a new directory called `mysql`
-1. Get setup with a Vagrant box with the following `Vagrantfile` inside your new directory:
+1. Get setup with a Vagrant box by adding the following into a `Vagrantfile` inside your new directory:

 ```ruby
 Vagrant.configure("2") do |config|